Traffic and Environmental Zone: Introduction

-The "ring of steel" measures were introduced by Owen Kelly, then the City of London Police commissioner, following the Provisional IRA bombing campaign in London in the 1980s and early 1990s including attacks within the City such as the 1992 Baltic Exchange and 1993 Bishopsgate attacks.
+The "ring of steel" measures were introduced by Owen Kelly, then the City of London Police commissioner, following the Provisional IRA bombing campaign in London in the 1980s and early 1990s, which included attacks within the City such as the 1992 Baltic Exchange and 1993 Bishopsgate attacks.
 The "Traffic and Environmental Zone" was officially established in 1993.

 The term "ring of steel" was borrowed from an earlier stage of the Troubles when the centre of Belfast was fortified against attacks; this fortified perimeter was also known as the "ring of steel".

-Roads entering the City were narrowed and small chicanes were created to force drivers to slow down and be recorded by CCTV cameras.
+Roads entering the City were narrowed, and small chicanes were created to force drivers to slow down and be recorded by CCTV cameras.
 These roads typically had a concrete traffic island with a sentry box where police could stand guard and monitor traffic.
 City planners call these types of precautions "fortress urbanism".
 Some roads were closed to traffic entirely.
-Despite the term "ring of steel", the roadblocks and chicanes were actually created with concrete blocks, sometimes plastic coated, that were wedged together.
+Despite the term "ring of steel", the roadblocks and chicanes were actually created with concrete blocks, sometimes plastic-coated, that were wedged together.

-Initially the sentry posts were staffed by armed police almost continuously.
+Initially, the sentry posts were almost continuously staffed by armed police.
 The ring of steel consisted of plastic cones and on-duty police officers which the locals described as the "ring of plastic".
 It served the purpose of providing a visible sign to the public that the City authorities were taking the threats of more attacks by the IRA seriously.
 This was replaced by more permanent structures consisting of concrete barriers, checkpoints and hundreds of video cameras.
-Following IRA ceasefires the police presence was curtailed.
+Following IRA ceasefires, the police presence was curtailed.